Myles Straw Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.

-- The Twins have a 3.96 team ERA that ranks sixth among all league pitching staffs.
+- The Twins' 3.95 team ERA ranks eighth across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.